 Motion Sickness Friendly: Doesn't have 3D movement elements that may trigger motion sickness, like motion blur, depth of field and field-of-vision.
 Or includes the ability to disable motion blur, depth of field and field-of-vision effects.

 If you want to play Combo Postage, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Combo Postage has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Combo Postage, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Combo Postage which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Combo Postage, and offer accessibility features for Audio:

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Windows has extensive accessibility features.
 Some, like colour correction, work with games.
 Lots of accessibility software can be used with PC games, from voice recognition to input device emulators.

 Accessibility Report supported by VSC Rating Board, PlayabilityInitiative